 John Yao is a Conn-Selmer Artist and plays King trombones and Greg Black mouthpieces.

-Yao is the leader of two working bands - John Yao Quintet and John Yao & His 17-piece Instrument.
-Both projects feature his adventurous compositions.
-Jazz Times says the John Yao Quintet 2012 recording In the Now “incorporate(s) an insistently swinging Jazz Messengers vibe while also stepping into the free-rider zone at times.”
-Midwest Record calls the John Yao & His 17-piece Instrument 2015 release Flip-Flop “a must set for big band fans that want to hear something that takes the form into the future, this blows the ears open in a mighty way.”
+Yao is also the leader of his own working bands: John Yao Quintet (JYQ) and John Yao & His 17-piece Instrument (JY17).
+His bands and the undeniably talented musicians that comprise them, are the mouth piece his adventurous compositions.
+Downbeat called his most recent Quintet release Presence (See Tao Recordings) “Yao’s most searching release to date, the album is marked by greater openness and ensemble elasticity.”
+Midwest Record says the John Yao & His 17-piece Instrument 2015 release Flip-Flop (See Tao Recordings) is “a must set for big band fans that want to hear something that takes the form into the future, this blows the ears open in a mighty way.”

 As a composer, Yao has been commissioned to write works for professional ensembles such as the Grammy Award winning Afro-Latin Jazz Orchestra, Jazz Orchestra of Philadelphia, Band of Bones, Luis Bonilla’s I Talking too Big Band, HGM Big Band as well as writing for his big band, John Yao & His 17-piece Instrument.
 His works have been performed by college and high school ensembles including Temple University, Indiana University, Iowa University, University of North Carolina, New Jersey City University, University of Illinois at Chicago, Binghamton University, HGM Orkestar in Zagreb, Croatia, New Trier High School and Townsend Harris High School.
 He was a member of the BMI Jazz Composers workshop in 2012-14 under the guidance of Jim McNeely and Mike Holober.